igorkislyuk/bacteria/README.md

 Bacteria declares several enum types for configuration.

 * `BCTTransitionType` - main enum which declares different transition types.
 There are:
-..* `BCTTransitionFlatParallel` - default one.
+  * `BCTTransitionFlatParallel` - default one.
 If you need move your controllers simultaneously, use it.
-..* `BCTTransitionFlatCover` - similar to previous, but original controller 'stands still'.
+  * `BCTTransitionFlatCover` - similar to previous, but original controller 'stands still'.
-..* `BCTTransitionFlip` - basic flip transition like default one, extended for all 4 sides.
+  * `BCTTransitionFlip` - basic flip transition like default one, extended for all 4 sides.
-..* `BCTTransitionSafari` - transition's similar to safari-tab with no-customisation.
+  * `BCTTransitionSafari` - transition's similar to safari-tab with no-customisation.
-..* `BCTTransitionPopRadial` - pop, when controller appears/disappears from dot in center of view.
+  * `BCTTransitionPopRadial` - pop, when controller appears/disappears from dot in center of view.
-..* `BCTTransitionPopLinear` - similar to previous, but uses rect with rounded corners instead of center dot.
+  * `BCTTransitionPopLinear` - similar to previous, but uses rect with rounded corners instead of center dot.

-* `BCTDirectionType` - enum for determine direction for transitions.
-(NOTE: ONLY for Flat, FlatCover, Flip(with restriction for first 4)
+* `BCTDirectionType` - enum for determine direction for transitions.(NOTE: ONLY for Flat, FlatCover; for Flip transitions you can use only first 4 sides.
+Others will be converted to first 4)
+  * `BCTDirectionTop` - top sied.
+  * `BCTDirectionLeft` - left side.
+  * `BCTDirectionBottom` - bottom side.
+  * `BCTDirectionRight` - right side.
+  * `BCTDirectionTopLeft` - top-left corner.
+  * `BCTDirectionBottomLeft` - bottom-left corner.
+  * `BCTDirectionBottomRight` - bottom-right corner.
+  * `BCTDirectionTopRight` - top-right corner.

 ## Examples